lidofinance/lido-frontend-template/.yalc/@lidofinance/ui-primitives/README.md

 # @lidofinance/ui-primitives

-Widget UI primitives: components, constants, hooks.
+Widget UI primitives: components, hooks.

 This component abstracted from the blockchain network, other words you can use it for any widgets for any blockchains.